adilbhartiya/Insightful-Data-Dashboards/readme.md

 ## Contributing
 Contributions to this repository are welcome!
 If you have ideas for additional dashboard projects or improvements to existing ones, feel free to submit a pull request.
 Please adhere to the contribution guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License
-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code and associated documentation for personal or commercial purposes.
-See the [LICENSE](LICENSE) file for more details.